Presidency of Ma Ying-jeou: Cross-strait relations

 After the chaos during and after Chen's visit, college students and professors launched a peaceful sitout, known as the Wild Strawberry student movement (野草莓運動), demanding a more reasonable assembly law and a stop to police violence.
 A few days into the sitout, the prime minister Liu Chao-shiuan accidentally spoke of his opinion during an interview on air that he did not think the movement would last more than three days, angering students, professors, and the general public.
 In the end, the sitout lasted one month.
 Then, it moved into an organizational direction.
 However, the polls in two of Taiwan's biggest newspapers after the visit still reported that about 70% of the Taiwanese public considered Chen's visit to have a positive effect on Taiwan's development, while 22% of the respondents thought the effect would be negative, with the remaining 8% not expressing an opinion.
-The opposition Pan-Green caucus have continuously alleged this result being a form of media manipulation by the KMT.
+The Pan-Green caucus have continuously alleged this result being a form of media manipulation by the KMT.
 However, other major polls in Taiwanese newspapers and news websites have shown similar results regardless of political alignment.

+A free trade agreement with China was signed in 2010 called the Economic Cooperation Framework Agreement (ECFA), which was accompanied by a debate and protests.
+Ma attempted to pass the Cross-Strait Service Trade Agreement in his second term, building on the ECFA.
+This sparked the Sunflower Student Movement, initiated by a coalition of students and civic groups in the Legislative Yuan and later also the Executive Yuan.
+On 26 September 2014, a student protester hurled the book Formosa Betrayed at Ma and hit the president, who was not hurt by the incident.
+The Presidential Office condemned the act of violence.

 On 7 November 2015, Ma met and shook hands with the Chinese Communist Party General Secretary Xi Jinping in Singapore within their capacity as Leader of Taiwan and Leader of Mainland China respectively.
 The meeting marked the first ever meeting between leaders of both sides since the end of Chinese Civil War in 1949.
+Both leaders addressed each other using the honorific xiānshēng (Chinese: 先生, "Mister").